Saturday, July 19, 2025

 ἀποκριθεὶς: APPart nsm, ἀποκρίνομαι, 1) to give an answer to a question proposed, to answer

-1. The word παρέχω (offer) is now the fourth variation of words for ‘to give.’
-We saw δίδωμι in v.3 (give), χράω (furnish) in v.5, and παρατίθημι (set before) in v.6.
-We see δίδωμι again in this verse.
+1. The word παρέχω (offer) is now the third variation of words for ‘to give.’
+We saw χράω (furnish) in v.5 and παρατίθημι (set before) in v.6 and we will see a fourth word, δίδωμι (give), in this verse.
 My word choices are selected in order to keep the verbs distinct and because I think the word δίδωμι would be the most commonly used in the NT.

 λέγω ὑμῖν, εἰ καὶ οὐ δώσει αὐτῷ ἀναστὰς διὰ τὸ εἶναι φίλον αὐτοῦ, διά γε τὴν ἀναίδειαν αὐτοῦ ἐγερθεὶς δώσει αὐτῷ ὅσων χρῄζει